.NET HELP

 Printer.Print("newDoc.pdf", printSettings)

-To get better understanding about the classes and methods used please visit the API Reference page.
+To get a better understanding of the classes and methods used, please visit the API Reference page.

 Conclusion